wlonk/arcadia/appendices/spells.rst

 Journeyman: Transmute common materials
 --------------------------------------

-The magician may transmute a worked or composite material (such as ceramic, glass, brick, or leather) they touch into another worked or composite material, until the next dawn or dusk.
+The magician may transmute a simple, worked or composite material (such as ceramic, glass, brick, or leather) they touch into another simple, worked or composite material, until the next dawn or dusk.

 Master: Transmute noble materials
 ---------------------------------

-The magician may transmute a rare or precious material (such as rubies, gold, or ivory) that they touch into another rare or precious material, until the next dawn or dusk.
+The magician may transmute a simple, worked, rare or precious material (such as rubies, gold, or ivory) that they touch into another simple, worked, rare or precious material, until the next dawn or dusk.

 Vitality
 ========